HumanSignal/label-studio/docs/source/guide/install_enterprise_k8s.md

     Before you make changes to these values, familiarize yourself with the [Resource Management for Pods and Containers](https://kubernetes.io/docs/concepts/configuration/manage-resources-containers/) guidelines in the Kubernetes documentation.

 If you choose to make changes to these default settings, consider the following:

+<i>Table 1: Capacity planning use cases and appropriate actions.</i>

 | Use case                              | Action                                                                                                                                       |
 |---------------------------------------------|---------------------------------------------------------------------------------------------------------------------------------------------------|